ExeterBScDTS/python-next-language/README.md

 These are all compiled languages based on the C programming language.

-### JavaScript
+### JavaScript, TypeScript, CoffeeScript and NodeJS

 JavaScript has a syntax very much like the C/Java family but is an interpreted language like Python.
+TypeScript and CoffeeScript provide extra features and *compile* to JavaScript.

 ### R